Learn which photos to submit, which publications to pursue, and how to impress photo editors. Get published with these straightforward steps!

 Step Three: Curate Your Submissions

-You already book amazing clients who want exactly what you do best.
+You already book amazing clients who want exactly what you do well.
 If you’re like most photographers, however, you can never have too many dream clients.

-Make a list of the results you want from getting your photos published.
+Determine why you’re yearning to publish your submissions.
 How will you achieve your goals?

-Define your top three goals for getting published, and focus on the steps that will get you there.
+Define your top three goals, and focus on the steps that will get you there.

-Get Your Best Work Published
+Send Your Best Work

 - styled shoots